Takeya

 About Takeya

-Takeya is a Tokyo venue with verified pricing in a modest listed range and a casual dress code.
-Its listed hours include daytime and evening opening windows from Monday through Saturday, with Sunday closed.
-It is also associated with the Tabelog 100 Udon EAST 2024 recognition, so the safest way to frame it is as a casual Tokyo stop for diners specifically considering Takeya.
+Takeya is a Tokyo venue with pricing in a modest range and a casual dress code.
+Its hours include daytime and evening opening windows from Monday through Saturday, with Sunday closed.
+It is also associated with the Tabelog 100 Udon EAST 2024 recognition, so it is a casual Tokyo stop for diners specifically considering Takeya.

-Publicly verified details for Takeya are limited, so Pearl does not confirm specific dishes, noodle style, seating layout, drink service, reservation rules, or accessibility features beyond the facts listed here.
-What is confirmed is straightforward: Takeya operates in Tokyo, keeps casual dress expectations, lists hours that cover daytime and evening periods on weekdays and Saturdays.
+Details for Takeya do not include specific dishes, noodle style, seating layout, drink service, reservation rules, or accessibility features.
+Takeya operates in Tokyo, has casual dress expectations, its hours cover daytime and evening periods on weekdays and Saturdays.

 How It Compares to Other Options

-Takeya can be considered alongside other Tokyo dining options, but Pearl does not verify a specific neighborhood, walking distance, or direct similarity to named peers.
+Takeya can be considered alongside other Tokyo dining options.
 Among comparisons, Amanoya, Jikaseibaisen Coffee Mijinko, Ochanomizu Ogawa Ken, Rangitoto Tokyo, Takeya, à table are distinct venues rather than interchangeable substitutes.

 Booking and Timing

-Takeya’s verified hours are Monday through Friday from 11 AM–3 PM and 5–11 PM, Saturday from 11 AM–3 PM and 5–10 PM, Sunday closed.
-The verified price information lists JPY 2,000–JPY 2,999 and up to JPY 999, so it is best treated as a modestly priced venue while confirming the latest cost details before visiting.
+Takeya’s hours are Monday through Friday from 11 AM–3 PM and 5–11 PM, Saturday from 11 AM–3 PM and 5–10 PM, Sunday closed.
+Price information lists JPY 2,000–JPY 2,999 and up to JPY 999, so it is best treated as a modestly priced venue while confirming the latest cost details before visiting.

 For more Tokyo dining options, see our full Tokyo restaurants guide, and explore Tokyo bars or Tokyo hotels if you're planning a longer stay.